Sid Watson: College career

 Watson attended and played football as a running back at Northeastern University, where he averaged more than 100 rushing yards per game and 7.1 yards per carry during his career.
 He played on Northeastern's 1951 undefeated team, and was chosen Little All America in 1953 and captained the 1954 team.
 He still holds Northeastern's school records for most single-season points (74) and held the record for most career points (191) until 1997.
 In addition to lettering in football for three years, Watson also received one letter in basketball and three in ice hockey.

 Professional football career

 After graduating from college, Watson played in the National Football League for the Pittsburgh Steelers from 1955 to 1957.
 He then played with the Washington Redskins in 1958.

 Hockey coaching career

-Watson became co-head coach of the Bowdoin College ice hockey team with C. Nels Corey in 1958.
-He then became the full head coach in 1959, a position he held until 1983.
+On December 23, 1958, Watson was named head coach of the Bowdoin College ice hockey team for the remainder of the season.
+He succeeded Nels Corey, who was named head football coach.
 While coach, he led the Polar Bears to the ECAC 2 playoffs 16 times and won conference championships in 1971, 1975, 1976 and 1978.
-Watson was awarded the Eddie Jeremiah Memorial Trophy, recognizing the national Small College Coach of the year in 1970, 1971 and 1978.
-Watson joined the United States Hockey Hall of Fame during 1999.
-In 2001, he was awarded the prestigious Hobey Baker Legends of College Hockey Award.
+He was awarded the Eddie Jeremiah Memorial Trophy, recognizing the national Small College Coach of the year in 1970, 1971 and 1978.
+He stepped down at the end of the 1982–83 season to focus on his duties as athletic director.
+His career record is 324–208–11.